chrisdetmering/Human-API-Integration/README.md

 ## Opening Project in VSC

-Open Visual Studio and open the project by clicking the Open:
+On Visual Studio's home page, click the Open button:

 ![vsc](images/vsc.png)

 The file navigation will open up, select the folder you saved the cloned repo to.
-By default, it should be Human-API-Integration.
+By default, it should be named Human-API-Integration.
 Then click Open:

 ![hapi-open](images/hapi-open.png)

 ## Sample_env File

-After you have opened the project, the file structure should look like this:
+The project file structure should look like this:

 ![files](images/files.png)

-Click on the sample_env file
+Click on the sample_env file:

 ![sample-env](images/sample-env.png)

 Inside of this file, we have a schema for creating our .env file.
-An .env file is where we keep or environment variables for the project that we don’t want to make public, like secret API keys or Database passwords.
-The file should look like this:
+An .env file is where we keep or environment variables for the project that we don’t want to make public, like secret API keys or Database passwords:

 ![sample-env-demo](images/sample-env-demo.png)

-Let’s fill these in first and then we will make our .env file and copy and paste what we filled in this file to our .env file.
+We are going to set each of the variables in your sample_env and the copy the contents to a .env file.

-We are going to take each one of these step by step.
+We are going to take each one of environment variables step by step.
 ```
 CLIENT_ID & CLIENT_SECRET
 ```
-These two environment variables you are going to get by contacting contact@humanapi.co to set up an active contract.
+You get these two varibles by contacting contact@humanapi.co to set up an active contract.

 ```
 TOKEN_AUTH_ENDPOINT
 ```
-Per the [Human API docs](https://reference.humanapi.co/docs/start-a-user-session) this will be https://auth.humanapi.co/v1/connect/token
+According to the [Human API docs](https://reference.humanapi.co/docs/start-a-user-session) this will be https://auth.humanapi.co/v1/connect/token

 ```
 SESSION_SECRET
 ```
-This can be any random string that the app uses as the secret for the session
+This can be any random string that the app uses as the secret for the session.

 ## Downloading PostgreSQL